 Salt Lake City Mayor Erin Mendenhall has issued a declaration of a State of Local Emergency to prepare for the potential spread of COVID-19 and is providing continuing guidance for our City.
-We are embracing state guidelines which will limit gatherings of more than 100 people.
 There will be no interruption of service for public utilities, including water and trash pickup.

 Below is a summary of the actions Community & Neighborhoods (which includes Transportation, Engineering, Housing and Neighborhood Development, Planning, Building Services and Civil Enforcement, Capitol Asset and Real Estate Services Team, and Civic Engagement Team) is taking in response to the directive to limit contact between staff, partners, and the general public as a result of the COVID-19 virus outbreak.

 CAN anticipates that many of the actions will evolve through trial and error during this period.
 Critical issues are listed below.
 We understand that many external factors continue to change and be fluid and we are working to be as prepared for the changes as possible.
 Please expect changes as we identify additional needs and figure out operational improvements

 We have instructed all Staff to cease attending all community meetings in person.
 We have told them that they can and should be available via telephone, Skype, Microsoft Teams, WebEx, etc. where possible and that they should continue to provide requested materials via email.
 A list of CAN divisions can be found here.

 Divisions that host public meetings will follow the same procedures that the City Council is creating for their public meetings.